What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 3. Chronic Stress Is Dulling the Response

-The problem: Research shows chronic stress can downregulate the endocannabinoid system, making it harder to produce and respond to these compounds.
+The problem: Research shows chronic stress can downregulate the endocannabinoid system.
+Chronic stress may alter endocannabinoid signaling and influence mood regulation.

 The fix: Address stress through multiple channels: improve sleep quality, practice relaxation techniques, and reduce unnecessary stressors.
 Regular exercise itself helps, but you may need patience as your system recalibrates.